 - 1. Underscores the need to evolve a new and balanced consensus in the area of disarmament, arms control, non-proliferation and related security matters as a means to promote international and regional peace and security. - 2.
 Proposes the convening of a Special Session of the General Assembly as soon as possible with a view to evolving a new and balanced consensus, taking into account the existing and emerging challenges in the area of disarmament and non-proliferation. - 3.
 Requests all OIC Member States to actively participate in the preparatory process for this Special Session. - 4.
-Requests the Secretary General to submit a report thereon to the Thirty-sixth Session of the Council of Foreign Ministers.
+Encourages in this context the efforts in order to reach an agreement on a balanced and comprehensive Programme of Work for the Conference on Disarmament and invites the States Members of the Conference on Disarmament to consider positively the Proposal made by Algeria on 26 March 2009 in its capacity as President of the Conference on Disarmament and which was tabled as an official document on 19 May 2009 with the reference number CD/1863. - 5.
+Requests the Secretary General to submit a report thereon to the Thirty-seventh Session of the Council of Foreign Ministers.

-RESOLUTION NO.25/35-P ON CONSIDERATION OF THE RELEVANT INITIATIVES AND PROPOSALS IN THE FIELD OF CONVENTIONAL ARMS
+RESOLUTION NO.26/36-POL ON CONSIDERATION OF THE RELEVANT INITIATIVES AND PROPOSALS IN THE FIELD OF CONVENTIONAL ARMS

-The Thirty-Fifth Session of the Council of Foreign Ministers (Session of Prosperity and Development), held in Kampala, Republic of Uganda from 14-16 Jumad ul-Thani 1429 A.H (18-20 June 2008),
+The Thirty-Sixth Session of the Council of Foreign Ministers (Session of Enhancing Islamic Solidarity), held in Damascus, Syrian Arab Republic from 28 Jamadul Awal - 1 Jamadul Thani 1430 H (23-25 May 2009);